Cal7/power-bi-radar/readme.md

 # The radar "hierarchy"
 There are four main classes involved in representing a radar as a whole.
 The overall class is a Radar.
 This has a property called sectors, which is an array of Sector instances.
 In each Sector instance is an array of Blip instances.
 Each Blip then has a Ring.

-# Sharing the visual
-A report containing the visual may be shared by going to File>Publish to web.

-A common mistake when doing this is to still be using the "Developer visual", running from the local machine's server, rather than a packaged form of the visual.
-When this happens, users viewing the report will see an error about developer visuals not being enabled in their settings.
-Instead, the visual should be packaged, embedded in a report in Power BI Desktop, and then the report uploaded to Power BI Service, where all users will be able to view it.

 # Making a visual customisable
 This visual has two aspects that are able to be modified by the user; the colours of the sectors, and the size of each point on the radar.
 These are set via the report's "Format" pane when editing.